avinashpatel64/avinashpatel64.github.io/README.md

 page.html       Any extra page        → page.html?id=writing
 admin.html      The editor (see below)

-css/theme.css   ← ALL colours, fonts, spacing, widths.
-Edit this to restyle. css/site.css    Layout and components.
+css/theme.css   ← EVERYTHING visual: fonts (and the @import),
+                  colours, type scale, spacing, widths, radius.
+                  Six numbered sections with a map at the top. css/site.css    Layout and components.
 Uses only theme.css variables.

 js/content.js   ← ALL words, links and image paths.
 Edit this to change content.